ltsaiete/proffy/server/README.md

 ## BRs (Business Rules)

-- [] The user should not be able to register with an existing email
+- [x] The user should not be able to register with an existing email
 - [] Only admins should be able to create subjects
+- [] The system should not allow to create a subject with an existent name
 - [] The system should not allow to schedule a class that begins in less than 30 mins
 - [] The student should not be able to schedule a class beginning in less than 30 mins after a class he has already scheduled
 - [] The system should not allow to schedule a class when a teacher has already a class scheduled for that time

 ## NFRs (Non-Functional Requirements)

-- [] The password should be encrypted
+- [x] The password should be encrypted
 - [] The user should be authenticated by a JWT
 - [] All listings should have 10 itens per page
 - [] The code to reset password should be sent by email